 If projects are to be set up, they need to be harnessed to the ultimate desire to make money.
 One question to ask is: ‘If this is the business goal, what should exist in each person’s skills matrix?’
 Glaring gaps need to be filled so everyone feels part of one team rather than an assortment of different people.

 It’s not just competencies and skills that have to be aligned.
 The company’s culture also needs to reflect its vision.
+Based on facts about leadership, 15% of candidates decline offers from jobs with the negative work culture.
 Culture adoption should be visited and revisited to ensure leaders have business performance in mind.

 Behaviours come out of cultural beliefs, so managers will not steer the company in a uniform way if the goal is uncertain.
 Behaviours need to be appraised as much as other things.